Rebecca Price-Wood, NHCM, LM, CPM

 Katie O'Day, NHCM, LM, CPM

 I have been blessed to be involved with welcoming babies since the unmedicated hospital birth of my own firstborn daughter in 2001.
-The empowering experience of birthing her into the hands of my midwife opened my eyes to the amazing strength of women and instilled in me a lifelong awe that was contagious.
+The empowering experience of birthing her into the hands of my midwife opened my eyes to the amazing strength of birth and instilled in me a lifelong awe that was contagious.
 Though I was raised by a pediatric nurse and general practice surgeon, I had never heard of midwifery until I was pregnant myself.

 I have attended over 650 deliveries and have been involved in over a thousand births.
-I have been honored to support women of all walks of life and have supported a wide variety of choices and identities.
+I have been honored to support families of all walks of life and have supported a wide variety of choices and identities.
 I have sought additional education in cultural competency, vaginal birth after cesarean, phytotherapy, supporting abuse survivors who birth, and various Sacred Living Movement modalities.

 In my spare time I enjoy hiking, foraging, studying phytotherapy, writing and painting.
 But most of all, I love spending time with my husband and two teenagers in Fitzwilliam, NH.